alt-ctrl-code/home/README.md

 difficult and inequitable for women, for people of colour, for the LGBTQI+ community, for those to whom English is a Second Language ([ESL](https://simple.wikipedia.org/wiki/English_as_a_second_language)), and for our "offshore" cohorts.

-I acknowledge my privilege in the community as an ("onshore", monolingual) elder, white male, and live in hope that we can balance the scale soon.
+I acknowledge my privilege in the community as an ("onshore", monolingual) elder, white male, and work to balance the scale.
 In the spirit on inclusion, all are safe and welcome here, my preferred pronouns are his/him.
 If you'd like to know more about me [IRL](https://simple.wikipedia.org/wiki/Internet_slang#:~:text=Some%20existing%20acronyms%2C%20such%20as,before%20the%20internet%20became%20popular.)
 , I  link a short [bio](./BIO.md)